A Woman’s Healing Center was founded in 2000 by Dr. Christine Skorberg.

 Amid the pressure and chaos, it was here that Dr. Skorberg confirmed that healing women of all ages, races, and persuasions was her life’s calling.
 Why?
 For the simple reason that it made her happy.

-More than 10,000 babies later, helping women still drives Dr. Skorberg, the more so because she’s teamed with Dr. Amy Grove, Dr. Dana Dwyer, Dr. Cherie Worford, and, beginning in July, 2018, Dr. Sarah Elliott.
+More than 10,000 babies later, helping women still drives Dr. Skorberg, the more so because she’s teamed with Dr. Amy Grove, and Dr. Sarah Elliott.
 Yet for anyone who’s watched medicine corporatize itself over the years, the fact that A Woman’s Healing Center remains a thriving, all-woman, independent practice would seem nearly impossible.